touir1/100DaysOfMLCode-Challenge/README.md

 **What I learned**:

 * Integrals and the fundamental theorem of calculus.
 [Youtube video](https://www.youtube.com/watch?v=rfG8ce4nNh0&list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr&index=8).
+* What does area have to do with slope?
+[Youtube video](https://www.youtube.com/watch?v=FnJqaIESC2s&index=9&list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr).

 **Link of Work:** No coding for today.